 It also led me to try different ways of using roasted vegetables.
 Sure they make a great side dish but they also are beautiful all on their own.
 For these I wanted to pay homage to Morocco and did so with the inclusion of a simple ingredient; ras al hanout.

 This spice is really not a single spice.
 It’s a mix of a lot of different flavors.
-Ras al hanout means “head of the shop” and each spice shop has their own blend so no two will taste the same.
+Ras al hanout means “head of the shop” and each spice shop has its own blend so no two will taste the same.
 Some are sweeter some are spicier so you have to really try and find one you like.
-Usually this is possible through the smell.
+Usually, this is possible through the smell.

 Some of the spices that are used in a ras al hanout blend are; cardamom, cumin, cloves, cinnamon, nutmeg, mace, dry ginger, chili peppers, coriander seeds, pepper, sweet and hot paprika, and turmeric.
 But this list is by no means exhaustive.
 When using this, remember a little bit goes a long way.